markaplet/macdown-theme-dracula/README.md

 # Dracula MacDown Theme

-Drcula is a dark theme for the open source markdown editor [MacDown](https://macdown.uranusjr.com/).
+Dracula is a dark theme for the open source markdown editor [MacDown](https://macdown.uranusjr.com/).
 This theme is inspired by the [Dracula Terminal Theme](https://draculatheme.com/terminal/).
 In fact, I created the MacDown theme because I enjoy using the terminal theme so much and wanted to have the same theme for my markdown editor of choice.

 ## Screenshot